-Tiff began writing songs as a child.
-In 2001 she came to the UK to pursue a career in music and signed an album deal with Tummy Touch records under her old moniker Crazy Girl.
+In 2001 Tiff came to the UK to pursue a career in music and signed an album deal with Tummy Touch records under her old moniker Crazy Girl.
 Since then she has had her music licensed for various TV shows, ads, and the Coen Brothers Film, Burn After Reading.
 She is a published writer with Touch Tones Music.
-The Grande Dame Album debuted in late 2014 – A collection of songs inspired by sounds Tiff heard growing up around the Deep South.
-Available on LTD Edition Teal Vinyl, CD, and Digital MP3

 Shortly after arriving in the UK, Tiff began to teach herself animation by creating colorful videos for her songs.
-Her first ever Flash Animation – High Tide Hell – about an LSD Trip gone awry – was screened at Albert Hoffman’s (scientest who discovered LSD) 100th Birthday Party in Basel, Switzerland.
 Her unique style gained attraction, and she built a career making videos for bands including Alabama 3, Adrian Edmundson’s Bad Shepherds, viral ads for KPM Music, video game art for MTV Networks and more.
-Her work has been shown in festivals around the globe and she has licensed 2 videos to Spike & Mike’s Sick & Twisted Festival of Animation.
-And she is a featured artist on Giphy.
+Her work has been shown in festivals around the globe including Spike & Mike’s Sick & Twisted Festival of Animation.
+She is a featured artist on Giphy.
+Makes animated sticker packs for Facebook.
+And her animations are heavily featured throughout, as well as the main promo image for Apple’s iphone 7 -Stickerfight Campaign.

 Since her humble beginnings she has moved into silk screening, embroidery, painting, portrait art, gilding, soft furnishings, comic books, fabric, wallpaper, Jukebox design and much more.
 Tiff’s designs for Terry de Havilland have been featured in Italian Vogue, Metro, The Times, Stylist and her Coco Clown heels caused a viral sensation making headlines in The Daily Mail, Heat, Look & More.
 Her designs have even been seen in a mutant vehicle at Burning Man.